The best markets in Cape Town

 Along the broad walkways at the Market, you’ll find various open car boots that are filled with things like porcelain gravy boats, elaborate antique jugs and tea sets, wetsuits, copper door knockers, vintage accordion cameras, gold-plated buddhas, old vinyl records, vehicle parts, light fixtures, glass kitchenware, and more!
 There are several food vendors who provide hungry market-goers with anything from waffles, pies and spring rolls to croissants, coffee, and curried mince.
 Arrive in the early morning to find the best bargains, and on a Saturday to find new weekend stock.

-10. What?
-Church Street Antique Market
+10. Church Street Antique Market

 Where?
 Corner of Long and Wale Streets, Cape Town